louisejuliedelhaye/SANDI/README.md

 # <img src="https://github.com/user-attachments/assets/b1fa9c0e-d914-40fc-b6b8-83716b975e52" width="23">  SANDI
 SANDI is a free, open-access software designed for oceanography and sedimentology.
-It can be used for two purposes: 1. to extract suspended particles from high-resolution underwater images and 2. to extract gravels (> 1 mm) from laboratory images, in order to measure their size and shape and to derive some statistics.
+It can be used for two purposes: 1. to extract suspended particles from high-resolution underwater images (on a single image or on a batch) and 2. to extract gravels (> 1 mm) from a laboratory image, in order to measure their size and shape and to derive some statistics.
 Users can choose to download the full code and run the ‘main’ file, or they can download the latest release of the software as an executable, which is self-contained.

 ***Disclaimer**: This is a beta version of the software, and it may therefore still contain a few errors or malfunctions.
 We welcome any suggestions for improvement.*